 Note, physical distancing of at least 2 meters (six feet) is mandatory before your mask can be removed.
-Some common scenarios where removing the mask may be possible: staff respite rooms, lunch rooms and cafeteria, meeting rooms, outside (i.e. Spiral Garden), when a physical barrier is available (i.e. screening desks, The Garden Grill cash desks, etc.)
+Some common scenarios where removing the mask may be possible: lunch rooms and cafeteria, meeting rooms, outside (i.e. Spiral Garden), when a physical barrier is available (i.e. screening desks, The Garden Grill cash desks, etc.)